xqbumu/go-novel-reader/PLAN.md

         *   `next`/`prev`: Read the next/previous chapter of the active novel, starting from its first segment.
         *   `where`: Show the active novel and its last read chapter and segment.
         *   `config [setting]`: View or toggle configuration settings (currently `auto_next`).
     *   Handle user input, manage the active novel state, load chapters as needed, and orchestrate calls to other modules.
 Implement segment-based reading loop in `read` with asynchronous TTS.
-Mark configuration as dirty when progress or settings change, but save only once on program exit.
+Mark configuration as dirty when progress or settings change.
+Implement signal handling for graceful shutdown and saving.
+Implement immediate saving on chapter/novel switches.

-## Development Steps (Completed for v5)
+## Development Steps (Completed for v6)

 1. Initialize Go module.
-2. Implement configuration structures (`AppConfig`, `NovelInfo`) and load/save logic, including `AutoReadNext` and `LastReadSegmentIndex` settings.
-Implement deferred saving on exit.
+2. Implement configuration structures (`AppConfig`, `NovelInfo`) and load/save logic.
 3. Implement chapter splitter with automatic format detection (`novel/parser.go`).
 4. Implement asynchronous TTS interface (`tts/speaker.go` with `SpeakAsync`).
-5. Build CLI interaction logic in `main.go` supporting multi-novel management, segment-level progress tracking, `config` command, and auto-next segment/chapter feature, with optimized config saving.
+5. Build CLI interaction logic in `main.go` supporting multi-novel management, segment-level progress tracking, `config` command, and auto-next feature.
+6. Implement robust configuration saving: on normal exit, on interrupt signal (Ctrl+C), and immediately upon switching chapters or novels.
-6. Add error handling and user feedback.
+7. Add error handling and user feedback.

 ## Information Needed (Resolved)